Will Rhinoplasty Correct My Breathing?

 - A deviated septum, in which the dividing wall between the left and right nasal passages is bent, bowed or twisted.
 If you have a deviated septum, then you will have a blockage in one or both of the air passages.
 Functional rhinoplasty can be performed to straighten out the deviated septum and restore proper air flow to both the left and right sides of the nose.

 - Reducing enlarged turbinates, which are shelves of mucous membrane that exist throughout the internal nasal cavity.
 Your three nasal turbinates are located on the outer wall of each nasal passage and are referred to as the superior, middle and inferior turbinates.
 Breathing problems caused by deformed nasal turbinates include concha bullosa, in which the middle nasal turbinate develops air pockets and hypertrophy of the inferior turbinate.
-Connecticut plastic surgeons Dr. Fusi & Dr. Craig can perform functional rhinoplasty to resolve both of these conditions.
+Houston plastic surgeons Dr. Fusi & Dr. Craig can perform functional rhinoplasty to resolve both of these conditions.

 - Nasal polyp removal, in which benign, grape-like growths that obstruct breathing are surgically removed via functional rhinoplasty.
-However, Connecticut functional rhinoplasty patients should be advised that there is a risk that nasal polyps will grow back.
+However, Houston functional rhinoplasty patients should be advised that there is a risk that nasal polyps will grow back.

 - Nasal valve collapse, in which the narrowest passageway of the nose collapses either with heavy breathing (such as during exercise) or with normal breathing.